usdoj/foia.gov/www.foia.gov/_glossary_terms/perfected-request.md

 term: "Perfected request"
 ---

-A FOIA request which reasonably describes the records sought and is made in accordance with the agency’s FOIA regulations.
+A FOIA request that reasonably describes the records sought and is made in accordance with the agency’s FOIA regulations.